 - A carrier cannot stop you taking your number with you, but a new carrier is under no obligation to accept it.
 Obviously, most carriers are more than happy to accept a new customer, and this will not be a problem.
 However, there are cases where some pre-pay carriers will not accept ported numbers.

-- Your current company cannot refuse to port your number, even if you owe them money.
-You will, however, be liable for any debts, and may have to pay an early termination fee if you are under contract (although some carriers will prorate this, so it may still be financially viable if you are some way into your contract).
+- Even if you are in debt to your current provider, you can still port your number elsewhere.
+You will, however, be liable for any debts, and may have to pay an early termination fee if you are under contract (although some carriers will pro-rate this, so it may still be financially viable if you are some way into your contract).

 - You can port your cell phone number, wireline number or fax number.
 Pre-pay numbers can be ported, but must be active at the time you wish to transfer the service.

 - You cannot port 800 or pager numbers.

 - You cannot port a number to an existing account – porting only works when you are opening a new account with a carrier.

 What is the process?

 It really is very simple.